girishpandit88/jetcd-annotations/Readme.md

 EtcdJava annotations
 ======================================
 [coreos/etcd](https://github.com/coreos/etcd) is a distributed highly available key-value store.
 There are many java etcd clients out there.
-This project adds ability to annotate methods, variables for caching values into etcd using the java etcd client.
+This project adds ability to annotate methods, variables for caching values into etcd using one such java etcd client.

 ##Usage